yashmadan123/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    ![](../../media/copilot-features-chatupd.png)

-1. GitHub Copilot also assists you in scaffolding code for a new workspace, generating a new Jupyter notebook, and various types of documentation like Markdown and Javadoc.
+1. GitHub Copilot also assists you in scaffolding code for a new workspace, generating a new Jupyter notebook, and various types of documentation, like Markdown and Javadoc.

 ### Conclusion